 ENES317 can be used to fulfill:

 - Fire Protection Engineering: Technical Elective

-You will stay in apartment-style housing with shared rooms.
+You will stay in apartment-style housing with shared rooms or shared hotel accommodation in Sydney.
 Internet and laundry facilities are available.

 |This fee is charged to your UMD account upon course registration.
 This fee includes: Tuition, in-country transportation, course related activities, group meals, and teaching services.|